Use and care

 Not surprisingly, these conditions can be harmful to electronics.
-Proper hearing aid care helps retain optimum hearing conditions, extends the life of your hearing aid, and ensures healthy ear hygiene.
+Proper hearing aid care helps retain optimum hearing conditions, extends the life of your hearing aids, and ensures healthy ear hygiene.

 How to clean your hearing aids

-Select your hearing aid style on our instructional videos page to view how to clean your hearing aid.
+Select your hearing aid style on our instructional videos page to view how to clean your hearing aids.